BrentMRPalmer/CSI4107-A2/README.md

 #### Top 100 Results

-`load_and_rank` orchestrates the entire pipeline by reading and preprocessing the document corpus, constructing the inverted index, computing the BM25 matrix, and then processing each query by calling the `rank` function.
-It takes the top 100 ranked documents (and then re-ranked) for each processed query and writes the output to a file.
+`load_and_rank` orchestrates the entire pipeline by reading and preprocessing the document corpus, constructing the inverted index, computing the BM25 matrix, processing each query by calling the `rank` function, and then re-ranking the output using neural methods.
+It takes the top 100 re-ranked documents for each processed query and writes the output to a file.
 The output records the query ID, document ID, rank position, cosine similarity score, and a tag indicating whether the ranking included “text_included” or “title_only” data.

 ### Trec Processor (Cleaning trec.tsv)